johannaengland/nav/doc/howto/commandline-utilities.rst

 NAV-registered devices *in bulk*.

-It takes an SNMP OID as its only argument, and a list of NAV-registered device name in its standard input: It then runs SNMP ``GET-NEXT`` commands for the given OID against all the listed devices (using the SNMP credentials stored in NAV), testing to see whether the device response is from within a subtree of the requested OID.
+It takes an SNMP OID as its only argument, and a list of NAV-registered device name in its standard input.
+It then runs SNMP ``GET-NEXT`` commands for the given OID against all the listed devices (using the SNMP credentials stored in NAV), testing to see whether the device response is from within a subtree of the requested OID.
 Any device that responds with a value from the subtree will